drwetter/testssl.sh/doc/testssl.1.md

 ### FILE OUTPUT OPTIONS

 `--log, --logging`      Logs stdout also to `${NODE}-p${port}${YYYYMMDD-HHMM}.log` in current working directory of the shell.
-Depending on the color output option (see above) the output file will contain color and other markup escape codes. `cat` and -- if properly configured `less` -- will show the output properly formatted on your terminal.
+Depending on the color output option (see above) the output file will contain color and other markup escape codes, unless you specify `--color 0` too. `cat` and -- if properly configured `less` -- will show the output properly formatted on your terminal.
 The output shows a banner with the almost the same information as on the screen.
 In addition it shows the command line of the testssl.sh instance.
 Please note that the resulting log file is formatted according to the width of your screen while running testssl.sh.
 You can override the width with the environment variable TERM_WIDTH.

 `--logfile <logfile>` or `-oL <logfile>`  Instead of the previous option you may want to use this one if you want to log into a directory or if you rather want to specify the log file name yourself.
 If `logfile` is a directory the output will put into `logfile/${NODE}-p${port}${YYYYMMDD-HHMM}.log`.
 If `logfile` is a file it will use that file name, an absolute path is also permitted here.
 LOGFILE is the variable you need to set if you prefer to work environment variables instead.
 Please note that the resulting log file is formatted according to the width of your screen while running testssl.sh.
 You can override the width with the environment variable TERM_WIDTH.